JohanWinther/strecklista/README.md

 * Some knowledge of Google Sheets / Excel

 ## General information
+The application is comprised of two parts:
+* Database server (Google Sheets)
+* Web app server (Heroku)
-The application is comprised of 2 parts: one database server (Google Sheets) and one web app server (Heroku).
-The web app is accessed via a web browser and sends server requests to the database.
-Installation of the app will then be in 2 steps, first the database and then the web app.
+Installation of the app will then be in two steps, first the database and then the web app.

 ## Create database server (Google Sheet)
 First you will make a database Sheet from a template and enable it for web requests.